mozilla/learning.mozilla.org/CONTRIBUTING.md

 To ensure that the site is accessible, consider using a screen reader like [VoiceOver][] (OS X) or [NVDA][] (Windows) to visit any pages you've added or changed.
+And if you've added or changed any JavaScript-based logic for UI, make sure it satisfies the Paciello Group's [Web Components punch list][].

 ##### Diagnostics